CodeYourFuture/syllabus-archive/js-core-2/lesson8.md

 # JavaScript Core 7
-** What we will learn today?**

-Today we will be going over previous tricky topics in more depth:
+**Today we will be going over previous tricky topics in more depth:**

 - Objects Again
 - Value Vs Reference types Again